getporter/proposals/pep/003-dependency-namespaces-and-labels.md

 The changes proposed here are not backwards compatible with the existing dependencies feature in v0.38.
 When this feature is released, the changes to porter.yaml will require a major version increase.
 We are not targeting this change for the v1.0.0 milestone.
+In addition, when we save the dependencies metadata to bundle.json, it will need to use a new custom extension name, such as `io.cnab.dependencies@v2`.
+The exact extension name is TBD and will be decided in the CNAB spec.

 ___